What is Astaxanthin?

 It Can Boost Your Brain Health

 Astaxanthin is also a power player when it comes to brain health.
-One study found that astaxanthin helped protect the brain from neurological disorders like Parkinson's and Alzheimer's.8 As inflammation in the brain is one of the leading causes of neurological diseases, astaxanthin's anti-inflammatory properties are crucial to your brain's health.
+One study found that astaxanthin may help protect the brain from neurological disorders like Parkinson's and Alzheimer's.6 As inflammation in the brain is one of the leading causes of neurological diseases, astaxanthin’s support for a healthy inflammatory response is crucial to your brain’s health